Tight Analysis of a One-Shot Quantum Secret Sharing Scheme: Fortifying the H03-QSS scheme

 So, we get that

-Therefore, Eve won't be able to force generation of a {\em particular $s$} in Stage-III with probability more than $1/2$.
-However, Eve can still remain undetected in the Reconciliation Stage if the dealer had chosen the mode $m=\mathtt{SECRET}$.
-Recall that, in the detection mode, the attack is {\em not} detected if the exact $s$ chosen by the dealer ($s \in \{00, 11\}$) is generated; we show above that this happens with probability at least $1/2$.
-On the other hand, in the secret sending mode, the attack is \emph{not} detected if either 01 or 10 is generated, and Eve may be succeed in that with a very high probability.
+Therefore, Eve won't be able to force generation of a {\em particular $s$} in Stage-III with probability more than $1/4$.

+Recall that, in the $\mathtt{DETECT}$ mode, the attack is detected if the exact $s$ chosen by the dealer ($s \in \{00, 11\}$) is not generated; we show above that this happens with probability at least $1/4$.
+On the other hand, in the $\mathtt{SECRET}$ mode, the attack is \emph{not} detected if either 01 or 10 is generated, and Eve may be succeed in that with a very high probability.